dribnet/purvs/README.md

 3. diamond is lightened again
 4. second pattern is added
 5. Ellipses are added faintly
-6. orange outer line appears, ellipses get darker
+6. orange outer line appears, ellipses get darker, fill enabled.
 7. ellipses appear the same colour as the original background, orange outer lines get thicker

-While still experimenting with the final pattern, I added the tour paths for easier navigation.
+My next step is to get some ambient animation going, and deciding how i want my zoom levels to "finish".
+I worry any more levels will become too laggy to function once I add animations, so I may have to keep it simple.